Do you feel like you’ve lost your son or daughter?

 Join the Club

-Your purchase of the Guide includes access to a live group Q&A call each month, where you can hear from other parents who are estranged from their children, ask me questions, and get clarification on implementing the insights you gain from the Guide.
+Your purchase of the Guide includes six months of live group Q&A calls, where you can hear from other parents who are estranged from their children, ask me questions, and get clarification on implementing the insights you gain from the Guide.

 This monthly resource is not the only support that’s included when you buy the Guide…

 I’ll also add you to my VIP mailing list (not the same one anyone can click to join).
-Each month you’ll receive an inspiring newsletter full of helpful tips, updates and new resources exclusively for parents in your situation.
+For six months you’ll receive an inspiring monthly newsletter full of helpful tips, updates and new resources exclusively for parents in your situation.

-Why the ongoing support?
+Why six months of support?
 Because this is a marathon, not a sprint.
-You’re going to need regular inspiration to keep up the good work of repairing the injured relationship with your adult child
+You’re going to need regular inspiration to keep up the good work of repairing the injured relationship with your adult child.

 Want to know what happens on a group Q&A call?
 Listen to a recording of a past call.

-Listen at your leisure.
+Listen to call recordings at your leisure.
 There’s a new recording every month full of insights and new ideas about how to approach your child.

 Cultivate Constructive Responses